nicwest/site/content/pages/cv.md

 to provide velocity to any team I'm part of.
 I have mentored both junior developers and non technical staff.
 I have managed developers in the past and my ability to communicate concepts and designs is good.
-I am well versed in XP and have lots of experience with agile and kind-of-sort-of-a-bit-agile style set ups.
+I am well versed in XP and have lots of experience with scrum and kind-of-sort-of-a-bit-scrum style set ups.

-**System Design:** at a micro level I favour a tracer bullet style of design that relies on getting code in to production quickly, and then using metrics to evaluate what the next iteration of development should be.
+**System Design:** at a micro level I favour a tracer bullet style of design that relies on getting code into production quickly, and then using metrics to evaluate what the next iteration of development should be.
 On a macro level I like domain driven, asynchronous, micro services with minimal interdependencies.